Building a Compliant and Effective Whistleblowing Framework: Key Considerations for Firms

 A well-structured whistleblowing framework is crucial for compliance with DFSA regulations and for maintaining a culture of accountability.
 The DFSA’s recent review serves as an important reminder for firms to regularly evaluate and update their whistleblowing arrangements.

 If your organisation needs support in evaluating or enhancing its whistleblowing procedures, we can help.
-Our consultancy services ensure that your systems are DFSA-compliant, secure, and effective in protecting both your employees and your organisation’s reputation.
+Our Middle East Compliance Solutions team ensures that your systems are DFSA-compliant, secure, and effective in protecting both your employees and your organisation’s reputation.

 Contact us today to learn more about how we can assist you in strengthening your whistleblowing framework.